jasonaaronwilson/omni-archive/README.md

 Each line is a UTF-8 string based key / value pair (which makes them compatible with a sting -> string hashtable if you are implementing a library).
-The end seperator of a key is "=" (U+003A) and therefore the key may not contain this characteer (or NUL), however value strings are only restricted in that they may not contain NUL/(U+0000).
+The end seperator of a key is "=" (U+003A) and therefore the key may not contain this character (or NUL), however value strings are only restricted in that they may not contain NUL/(U+0000).
 Unlike many formats, there is no mechanism to quote either U+003A or U+0000 which also means that parsers and printers can be extraordinarily simple.

 A blank "line" is used to end the header.